Autoregressive model: AR(2)

-The process is non-stationary when the roots are outside the unit circle.
+The process is non-stationary when the poles are on or outside the unit circle, or equivalently when the characteristic roots are on or inside the unit circle.

-The process is stable when the roots are within the unit circle, or equivalently when the coefficients are in the triangle $-1 \le \varphi_2 \le 1 - |\varphi_1|$.
+The process is stable when the poles are strictly within the unit circle (roots strictly outside the unit circle), or equivalently when the coefficients are in the triangle $-1 \le \varphi_2 \le 1 - |\varphi_1|$.

 The full PSD function can be expressed in real form as: